October 8, 2024

 Once the copyright expires, the work enters the public domain, and anyone can use it without permission.

-Copyright infringement happens when someone uses a work that is protected by copyright without getting permission from the owner.
+Infringing copyright happens when someone uses a work that is protected by copyright without getting permission from the owner.
 This could mean copying, distributing, or changing the work without approval.
 If this happens, the copyright owner can take legal action to get compensation (seek damages) or to stop the unauthorised use (an injunction).

 Copyright infringement in the UK is a serious matter, and the penalties can be significant, depending on the nature and severity of the infringement.
+Under certain circumstances, the infringement may escalate beyond civil claims to criminal prosecution.

 In most cases, copyright infringement results in civil action, where the copyright holder can take legal steps against the infringer.
 The following remedies are typically available: